Tobacco Retailer Warning Letters - Overview

 Undercover Buy Inspections

 During Undercover Buy Inspections, the retailer is unaware an inspection is taking place.
-The minor and inspector will not identify themselves.
+The underage purchaser and inspector will not identify themselves.

 Failure to promptly and adequately correct all violations and ensure compliance with all applicable laws and regulations may lead to enforcement actions, including Civil Money Penalties or No-Tobacco-Sale Orders.